-A picnic is one of the most family-friendly activities in New York and a great way to catch up with friends and one of the most romantic things to do in NYC.
+A picnic is one of the most family-friendly activities in New York, a great way to catch up with friends and one of the most romantic things to do in NYC.
 Whether it’s a planned picnic or an impromptu picnic to go, these are some of the best picnic spots in NYC along with picnic tips to make your day perfect.

 Fort Tryon Park